 I also have a t-shirt that says "organic chemistry", so maybe that also helps improve my superpowers.

-We can do the tutoring sessions remotely using Zoom as the platform.
+All tutoring sessions are done remotely using Zoom as the platform.
 We'll be able to see each another, and you will be able to see my desktop and everything I'm writing.
 We can switch over to your screen as well.
 We can mark up pdfs you send me and/or documents I provide, and I'll put all the annotated notes into our shared folder after the session.

 Payment is due at the conclusion of sessions.

-Online payments can be handled with Venmo or PayPal only.
+Online payments can be handled with Zelle, Venmo, Apple Cash, or PayPal only.
 Mailing a check to me is not an option, I've been BURNED on that too many times.

 Please read my webpage Will We Click? to be sure we have a shared educational philosophy before you contact me for the first time.